 Brands should focus on how their online presence is represented in voice search results.
 Is their content optimized?
 Are their translation options sufficient?
 Machine translation is one low-cost, expedient avenue to make website information more universal, especially in the e-commerce space.

-But brands should also consider that the quality and accuracy of translating product information is integral to the customer experience, which is what ultimately drives sales.
-Exploring more holistic translation platforms that encompass elements of human translation as well, helps to ensure maximum impact.
+But brands should also consider that the quality and accuracy of translated product information is integral to the customer experience, which is what ultimately drives sales.
+Exploring more holistic translation platforms that also encompass elements of human translation helps to ensure maximum impact.

 Sara Carter is the Co-Founder and editor at Enlightened-Digital, an online technology magazine.
 An avid programmer, she’s fascinated by the potential of certain emerging technologies to improve our quality of life.